Norwich Bar Billiards

 Ball on edge of hole:

-1. If a stationary ball falls into a hole without being hit by another ball, a pin or the cue, it shall be replaced and play shall continue.
+1. If a stationary ball falls into a hole without being hit by another ball, a pin, or the cue, it shall be replaced, and play shall continue.
 The replaced ball will score no points and, if applicable, any other balls potted legitimately during the shot will score as normal.

 2. If a ball that has been caused to move as a result of a play stops momentarily on the edge of a hole (after having come into contact with a ball, pin or cue) and then falls in within 5 seconds, it will count as in the hole and not be replaced (whether potted legally or as a result of a foul).
 If potted legally the ball will score as normal.
-If the fall the is outside of 5 seconds, the ball will be considered to be stationary and Rule 2f (a) will apply.
+If the fall is outside of 5 seconds, the ball will be considered to be stationary and Rule 2f (a) will apply.

 2g.
 SCORING